Integrated Petrophysics for Carbonate and Fractured Reservoirs –

 – How to use data and equations intelligently.
 Understanding Data Redundancy, Hierarchy and Equation Inversion

 – Misleading Data, Useful Data, Powerful Data.
-Carbonate & Fracture database essentials
+The Carbonate & Fracture database essentials

-– Greenlists: The tests you must apply to received data sets
+– Petrophysical Greenlists: The tests you must apply to received data sets

 – Carbonate Quick Look Excel template with 100+ key equations for complex reservoir evaluation

 – Reservoir Rock Types, PetroDB, Analogues, Sigma & Dielectric logs, Cap.
 Pressure, FZI, R35, Rock Typing, Core Sw, Which Sw?
-NMR porosity bins, Coates carbonate permeability, Sonic logs, Stoneley k, Stress, Fracture Quantification
+NMR porosity bins, Timur-Coates carbonate permeability, Sonic logs, Stoneley permeability, Stress, Fracture Quantification

 – The Complete Carbonate & Fracture Evaluation Recipe: Principles, Data and A-Z Information Flow